myLeafy1/startup/README.md

 disclaimer: i work as a web developer for the mtc, my notes may be sparse

+# startup css

+i added dynamic resizing and colored the links, background, and buttons to help with the vibe of the game that i want to create. i prefer the look of rounded buttons so i rounded all my menu buttons. i also added arrow buttons that appear in the play page for users on mobile

 # Startup html

 i need 6 pages, the login page, game-home page, the friend page, the game page, the settings page, and the game over page. i have added links in buttons so that they all connect to each other as they should.

+i added divs for stylization/spacing in startup css

 ## Elevator pitch:
 I am making a procedurally generated rouge-like game with a focus on speed running.
 The game will be built using JavaScript and React.
 It’ll have a built-in speed running leaderboard, and a separate leaderboard for your friends, if you have logged in. you need to be logged in to post to the leader board.